davidanderson3/narrow-down/README.md

 - **Critic score lookup** – pull Rotten Tomatoes, Metacritic, and IMDb ratings from the OMDb-backed proxy for both movie and TV titles when you need more context.

 ### Live Music
-The Live Music tab now focuses on quick Eventbrite lookups for nearby concerts and comedy shows:
+The Live Music tab now uses Ticketmaster’s Discovery API to surface nearby concerts and comedy shows:
-- **Eventbrite personal token input** stored locally so you only paste it once.
+- **Automatic location search** – share your location and the app queries Ticketmaster for music and comedy events within a 100-mile radius over the next two weeks.
-- **Location-based search** that requests your current coordinates and looks for music or comedy events (music category 103 and comedy subcategory 3004) within a 100-mile radius over the next two weeks.
+- **Rich event cards** – each result includes the event name, start time, venue details, distance (when provided), and a direct Ticketmaster link.
-- **Inline status messages** explaining when location sharing is blocked, a token is missing, or no shows were returned.
+- **Inline status and debug info** – helpful messages explain location or network issues, and a debug drawer summarizes each Ticketmaster request.

 ### Restaurants
 Answer the eternal "Where should we eat?" question: